gayeonja/community/README.md

 Set up Flutter by following these [steps](https://docs.flutter.dev/get-started/editor).

 Follow these [steps](https://developer.android.com/studio/run/managing-avds) to add a virtual device.
+No virtual device necessary to run the app on Chrome.

 ## Run
 Run the app by follow these [steps](https://developer.android.com/studio/run/emulator).